detlefgerhardt/WinTlx/README.md

 ﻿# WinTlx
 A Windows test und diagnostic tool for the i-Telex network

+## Important notice
+Since WinTlx is intended exclusively as a diagnostic tool, no Telex number is assigned for it in the i-Telex network.
+Participation in the i-Telex network requires at least one real teleprinter.
+Participation only with WinTlx is not possible.

 ## Features
 - No i-telex hardware needed (direct TCP/IP connection)
 - Outgoing and incoming connections (with Centralex support)